nsudhanva/v4/src/content/about/index.md

 Before graduating from [PES University](https://pes.edu/), I founded [Initiable](https://initiable.com/) where I work on building end-to-end systems for machine learning and its applications.

-### Here's are few technologies I've been working with recently:
+### Here are few technologies I've been working with recently: